Vini2/reneo/README.md

 conda activate reneo
 ```

-The MFD solver dependencies are included with the environment.

 ### Option 2: Installing Reneo using pip

 You can install Reneo from PyPI at [https://pypi.org/project/reneo/](https://pypi.org/project/reneo/).
 Make sure you have [`pip`](https://pip.pypa.io/en/stable/) and [`mamba`](https://mamba.readthedocs.io/en/latest/index.html) installed.